Forecasting Programs with Microsoft Project 2010/2013/2016/2019/Project Online - Live

 Re-integrating the Subproject Schedules

-- Ways to re-integrate sub schedules: cross-project links feature, deliverables feature, our add-in (CrossLinksPro) to create and remove cross-project links on an as-need basis, or other third-party solutions
+- Ways to re-integrate sub schedules: manual integration, cross-project links feature, deliverables feature, our add-in (CrossLinksPro) or other third-party solutions

 - Creating the cross-project dependencies: use the master schedule!